 Ever wondered what all those people made redundant by robots and computerisation are going to do?
 The answer is service.
 And not the crappy, indifferent service that you’re currently used to from an airline, hospital or bank.
 Competition will weed that crap out faster and faster.
-Every one of these industries have had such indifferent service because they had to standardise you as a customer and standardise their employees to chase efficiencies.
-CRM databases are reaching a level where they can allow for service to be personalised without loosing efficiencies.
-These new technologies are now liberating and empowering employees to act like humans again, and to treat you as a customer like a human being again.
+Every one of these industries has had such indifferent service because they had to standardise you as a customer and standardise their employees to chase efficiencies.
+CRM databases are reaching a level where they can allow for service to be personalised without losing efficiencies.
+These new technologies are now liberating and empowering employees to act like humans again and to treat you as a customer like a human being again.
 The commoditisation of customers is coming to an end, fast.

 Hunger for the human touch

-Whatever product you think you sell, it was never really a product, it was always an experience, and a service.
+Whatever product you think you sell, it was never really a product, it was always an experience and a service.
 But now people will start to realise that it’s a service.
 How many times have you visited the ‘About us’ page of a company’s website before the product page?
 The fact is that you are looking for people, for other warm-bodied human beings.
 We do this because people don’t care how much you know, until they know how much you care.